Panzanella Tuscan Summer Bread Salad

 The final texture should be softened but still holding its shape.
 You don’t want to feel the water when you eat the salad.
 Remember that the bread will also soak up the seasoning (vinegar and tomato juice) we’re adding next.
 So you can always adjust consistency later.

-• Season the bread with 2 Tbsp vinegar, 4 Tbsp extra virgin olive oil, 1-2 pinches of salt, a sprinkle of black pepper.
+• Season the bread with 2 Tbsp vinegar, 4 Tbsp water, 1-2 pinches of salt, a sprinkle of black pepper.
 Set aside.

 Assemble the panzanella